3-Day Istanbul Itinerary for First-Timers | Turkey

 Topkapi Palace entrance in Istanbul

-The majestic 15th century Topkapi Palace was originally the royal residence of Sultan Mehmet the Conqueror.
+The majestic 15th-century Topkapi Palace was originally the royal residence of Sultan Mehmet the Conqueror.
 He went all out on the construction, sparing no expense, using the rarest and most expensive materials he could find.
 The sultans that followed built more pavilions onto the palace and the final version that stands today covers 700,000 square metres.

 After the fall of the Ottoman Empire in 1924, Topkapi Palace was turned into a museum.

 The sprawling palace museum contains courtyards, beautiful gardens, a library and various exhibits.
 It also houses the Harem which is probably the most interesting part of the palace; it was where the Sultan’s wives, concubines and children would have lived.
-There’s an additional fee to enter the Harem but it’s definitely worth it.
+There’s an additional fee to enter the Harem but it’s worth it.

 Topkapi Palace Harem in Istanbul